tapbr4/Bombcrypto-Autoclicker/README.md

 !!!
 Before running any script, make sure your browser is open and Metamask is already logged in. !!!

+!!!
+Install "AdBlock" extension to prevent accidental clicks on ads !!!

 First time running:

 Change the variable called "browsers" to indicate the number of accounts you want to activate the autoclicker on.